+Restricted Stock Units

-Restricted Stock Units-Employees who are granted RSUs do not recognize income at the time of the grant.
+Employees who are granted RSUs do not recognize income at the time of the grant.
 When the award vests or is paid, participants recognize ordinary income in an amount equal to the fair market value of the units at such time, and the Company will receive a corresponding tax deduction.

+Stock Appreciation Rights

-Stock Appreciation Rights-Upon exercise of a SAR, an employee will recognize taxable income in the amount of the cash received.
+Upon exercise of a SAR, an employee will recognize taxable income in the amount of the cash received.
 An employee who receives unrestricted shares upon exercise of a SAR will recognize ordinary income in the year of exercise equal to the fair market value of the shares received.
 In either such case, the Company will be entitled to an income tax deduction in the amount of such income recognized by the employee.

-Potential Limitation on Deductions-Section 162(m) of the Code places a limit of \$1,000,000 on the amount the Company may deduct in any one year for compensation paid to each of the Company's "covered employees."
-The definition of "covered employee" includes anyone who was the Company's CEO or CFO at any time during the year, as well as the Company's three other most highly-compensated executive officers during the year.
-Any individual who is or became a covered employee after December 31, 2016 will always be treated as a covered employee, even after termination of employment.
+Potential Limitation on Deductions

+Section 162(m) of the Code places a limit of \$1,000,000 on the amount the Company may deduct in any one year for compensation paid to each of the Company's "covered employees."
+The definition of "covered employee" includes anyone who was the Company's CEO or CFO at any time during the year, as well as the Company's three other most highly-compensated executive officers during the year, and any such individual who is or became a covered employee after December 31, 2016 will always be treated as a covered employee, even after termination of employment.
+For taxable years beginning after December 31, 2026, the definition of "covered employee" will also include the employees who are among the five highest compensated employees for the applicable taxable year other than the Company's CEO, CFO or three other most highly-compensated executive officers for such year.
 Accordingly, awards granted to the Company's covered employees under the 2019 Incentive Plan may not be fully deductible.

-Federal Income Tax Consequences to the Company-To the extent that a recipient recognizes ordinary income in the circumstances described above, the Company will be entitled to a corresponding deduction provided that, among other things, the income meets the test of reasonableness, is an ordinary and necessary business expense, is not an "excess parachute payment" within the meaning of Section 280G of the Code and is not disallowed by the \$1,000,000 limitation on certain executive compensation under Section 162(m).
+Federal Income Tax Consequences to the Company

+To the extent that a recipient recognizes ordinary income in the circumstances described above, the Company will be entitled to a corresponding deduction provided that, among other things, the income meets the test of reasonableness, is an ordinary and necessary business expense, is not an "excess parachute payment" within the meaning of Section 280G of the Code and is not disallowed by the \$1,000,000 limitation on certain executive compensation under Section 162(m).

+Tax Withholding

-Tax Withholding-To the extent required by applicable federal, state, local or foreign law or practice, a participant will be required to satisfy, in a manner satisfactory to the Company, any withholding tax obligations that arise by reason of the award.
+To the extent required by applicable federal, state, local or foreign law or practice, a participant will be required to satisfy, in a manner satisfactory to the Company, any withholding tax obligations that arise by reason of the award.

+Section 409A

-Section 409A-Section 409A of the Code applies to any awards under the 2019 Incentive Plan that are deemed to be deferred compensation.
+Section 409A of the Code applies to any awards under the 2019 Incentive Plan that are deemed to be deferred compensation.
 If the requirements of Section 409A of the Code are not met, the recipient may be required to include deferred compensation in taxable income, and additional taxes and interest may be assessed on such amounts.
 If any awards are subject to Section 409A of the Code, we intend to have the awards comply with Section 409A of the Code.